viamrobotics/docs/CONTRIBUTING.md

    git checkout -b <topic-branch-name>
    ```

-2. Make sure to update, or add to the tests when appropriate.
-Patches and
-   features will not be accepted without tests.
-Run `npm test` to check that
-   all tests pass after you've made changes.
-Look for a `Testing` section in
-   the project’s README for more information.

-3. If you added or changed a feature, make sure to document it accordingly in
+2. If you added or changed a feature, make sure to document it accordingly in
    the `README.md` file.

-4. Push your topic branch up to our repo
+3. Push your topic branch up to our repo

    ```bash
    git push origin <topic-branch-name>
    ```

-5. Open a Pull Request using your branch with a clear title and description.
+4. Open a Pull Request using your branch with a clear title and description.

 Optionally, you can help us with these things.
 But don’t worry if they are too
 complicated, we can help you out and teach you as we go :)